RjDrury/Cryptic_live/README.md

 ## Want to use this project?
+# Mixer has since shutdown :( This app will no longer work
 1. Clone the Repository

 2. Run the server-side Flask app in one terminal window: